 Therefore, the Kanjera South assemblage does not fit expectations under neutral conditions.
 It has been hypothesized that such deviations from the neutral model of this nature may arise due to increasingly linear movements toward specific locations (Brantingham, 2003, 2006; Blumenschine et al., 2008; Braun et al., 2008b).
-Moreover, subsequent work modeling the influence of directed movement towards attractors has shown that while a distance-decay pattern remains visible, tools from earlier stages of reduction will be over-represented (i.e. greater variance in reduction (Reeves, 2019).
+Moreover, subsequent work modeling the influence of directed movement towards attractors has shown that while a distance-decay pattern remains visible, tools from earlier stages of reduction will be over-represented (i.e., greater variance in reduction (Reeves, 2019).
 Thus, the greater than expected range in variance in the reduction intensity of distantly sourced cores may suggest that hominins directed their movement to Kanjera South.
 This is not to say that hominins carried rocks directly to Kanjera South.
 However, Kanjera South may have acted as an attractor on the Pleistocene landscape where hominins frequently visited to carry out stone tool-using behaviors.
-This is supported to some extent by the fact that the lithics included in this study were excavated from a 3-meter sequence, suggesting that the patterns evinced by this study are the result of the repeated visitation by hominins over hundreds to thousands of years.
+This notion is supported to some extent by the fact that the lithics included in this study were excavated from a 3-meter sequence, suggesting that the patterns evinced by this study are the result of the repeated visitation by hominins over hundreds to thousands of years.

 This attractiveness of Kanjera South is also supported by other archaeological and paleoecological evidence.
-Numerous taphonomic studies of the faunal assemblage from Kanjera South have verified that hominins efficiently exploited small bovids and may have processed larger carcasses that were scavenged from carnivores (Ferraro et al., 2013; Oliver et al., 2019).
+Taphonomic studies of the faunal assemblage from Kanjera South have verified that hominins efficiently exploited small bovids and may have processed larger carcasses that were scavenged from carnivores (Ferraro et al., 2013; Oliver et al., 2019).
 Use-wear studies demonstrate that hominins carried out a variety of resource processing activities with stone artifacts at Kanjera South, including butchery and the processing of a variety of plants, including underground storage organs (Lemorini et al., 2014, 2019).
 These studies suggest that hominins spent a great deal of time producing stone tools for a variety of tasks.
 While the notion that hominins directed their movement toward specific localities or ecotones has been suggested at other localities (e.g. Blumenschine et al., 2008, 2012a, 2012b), Kanjera South represents the earliest documented evidence of this pattern.
 This reinforces that notion that Oldowan stone tool-use behavior was strongly integrated into broader foraging strategies of Early Pleistocene hominins.
 It may be that this pattern of behavior, as has been suggested by Potts (1992), is synonymous with the appearance of the Oldowan.
 This could be tested by future landscape scale studies at the earliest localities such as Ledi Geraru and Gona (Stout et al., 2010; Braun et al., 2019).